How do I apply and where is the Expression of Interest form?

 A CV template is provided in the resources section of the SA MET Unit website.
 This example format is not compulsory to use and is provided as a guide only.

-How do I upload a document into my application?
+How do I upload a document into my Expression of Interest?

 To upload a file: